EJU 5849 was the first flight to take off from BER with destination Vienna (Photo: Jan Gruber).

 Long-distance airport

-Even if airport manager Engelbert Lütke Daldrup spoke of an “airport of short distances” in the course of the opening of the Berlin-Brandenburg Airport, the new terminal definitely does not fulfill this.
-If you use the sometimes ultra-short distances in Tegel - especially in Terminal A - as a benchmark, you as a passenger cannot understand this statement.
-In the public area of BER, for example, there are actually only a few steps from the train station in the basement to the check-in counter or to the security check, which can also be covered mainly on escalators.
-After the “Siko”, the world looks completely different again: On the first display board, after the typical forced passage through a duty-free shop, the airport indicated a walk of ten minutes to Gate A33.
-Of course you need less than ten minutes, but the ways in the security area are long.
+Even though airport boss Engelbert Lütke Daldrup spoke of an "airport of short distances" when Berlin-Brandenburg Airport opened, the new terminal definitely does not meet this requirement.
+If you compare it to the ultra-short distances in Tegel - especially in Terminal A - then passengers will find this statement difficult to understand.
+In the public area of BER, for example, it is actually only a few steps from the train station in the basement to the check-in counter or security check, and most of these steps can be covered on escalators.
+After the "Siko", the world looks completely different again: On the first display board, the airport stated that after the typical compulsory passage through a duty-free shop, it would take ten minutes to walk to Gate A33.
+Of course, it takes less than ten minutes, but the distances in the security area are long.

 This is obviously also due to the fact that the individual gates - in contrast to Tegel - are extremely spacious and take up a lot of space.
 One could almost think that more space was made available due to Corona, but the terminal was designed many years ago.
 Yes, the distances are long, but the BER is characterized by a lot of space, wide corridors and many opportunities to linger.
 It does not create the feeling of crowding that is known from Tegel, but of space and space for every passenger and that is not due to the corona-related weak use, but to the brilliant architecture, which reminds a little bit of Tempelhof inside and out is also wanted.
 The BER is supposed to unite all previous Berlin airports and at the same time remind of them.
 For example, imposing columns and marble cannot deny their homage to Tempelhof.
 Various elements are also reminiscent of Tegel and Schönefeld, albeit much more subtle than pompous columns and marble slabs.

-The YouTube video was recorded from a special perspective and is therefore a little shaky because the “cameraman” was a piece of hand luggage.
-It shows some excerpts on the way from the entrance to BER Terminal 1 to Gate A33.
-If the video is not displayed, it can be found under this link be accessed.
+The YouTube video was recorded from a special perspective and is therefore a little shaky, because the “cameraman” was a piece of hand luggage.
+It shows some sections on the way from the entrance to BER Terminal 1 to Gate A33.
+If the video does not appear, it can be found under this link be accessed.

 At BER, however, it is clearly visible that many business and catering establishments are either empty or closed.
 This is likely to be due to both the corona crisis and years of construction delays.
 What immediately catches the eye, however, is that, in contrast to Tegel and Terminal 5 (ex-Schönefeld) as well as Tempelhof (closed in 2008), system catering is dominant.
 In the terminals of the predecessor, owner-managed restaurants and some small, also owner-managed shops were more strongly represented.
 Of course there were chains and system restaurants there too - with the exception of Tempelhof - but not dominant.